Welcome to issue no. 1 / 2007 of EWC News. 11th April 2007

 Severe lagging in EWC foundation

 The service sector is the most important economic sector in the European single market, after the metal industry, with regard to the number of companies which fall under the EWC Directive.
-While the production sectors of metal and chemistry have already managed to found more than 40% of all European works councils Europe-wide, the service sector takes the last place, of all sectors (according to the calculations of the European Trade Union Institute, see also report in EWC News 2/2006) with 24%.
-In June 2005 the EWC Directive applied to 595 service companies.
-There were 148 European works councils in 143 enterprises.
+While the production sectors of metal and chemistry have already managed to found more than 40% of all European works councils Europe-wide, the service sector takes the last place, of all sectors, with 24%, according to the calculations of the European Trade Union Institute.
+In June 2005 the EWC Directive applied to 595 service companies, there were 148 European works councils in 143 firms.
 This number should be a little higher by now.
 About half of all EWC bodies have already been in existence since the mid nineties.

 While the remaining enterprises in the metal and chemistry industry without an EWC prove to have a small number of staff, there still a considerable number of larger companies without an EWC is in the service sector.
 British and Swedish service companies have been faster at founding EWCs than those from Germany or France.
 Another unusual feature: European works councils in the service sector are confronted with mergers more frequently than in any other economic sector.